• Skip to primary navigation

 Of course, this same logic applies to any of our intervals.
 Check it out:

 We can also play intervals on different strings.
-In many cases, such as with our perfect fifth, this is actually easier and more convenient to play.
+In many cases, such as with our perfect fifth, this is actually easier and more comfortable to play.

 Using this logic, you can play intervals all over the fretboard!
 There's just one exception you need to know about.
 When you play an interval that crosses between the G string and the B string, that isn't the same as five frets (as with all the other strings), but just four frets!
 So, to give an example, here's how you would play a perfect fifth that's on the G and B string: